 Final art was drawn in ink, and color was added in the form of digital watercolor washes.
 The artwork was sent as an 11 x 17 high resolution file, which was printed and then matted and framed by the client.
 (Click to enlarge).

 A photo of the gentleman, his assistant, and another Capgemini executive (whom I worked with on the piece), at the celebration in Toronto.

 A humorous illustration done for a financial advising firm in New York.

 This was a gift for a retiring director and his replacement at the firm.
 I drew from several photos for each person depicted.
 The finished piece was emailed as a high resolution file and emailed to the client...who had it printed locally at a Kinkos office at 11" X 14", then matted and framed.

 A piece drawn for the "White Marlin Open", the world's largest ocean gamefish tournament in Ocean City, MD

-One of several humorous illustrations of recording artists, "The Swon Brothers", created for Arista records used in album artwork and promotion.
+One of several humorous illustrations of recording artists, "The Swon Brothers", created for Arista Records and used in album artwork, social media and promotion.